AlexisParder/42_Cursus/so_long/README.md

 - [x] Display the movement count directly on screen instead of writing it in the shell.

 ## Use of AI
-AI was used to generate certain images such as the enemy, the victory poster, and the defeat poster.
+AI was used to generate certain images such as the enemy, the movement counter background, the victory poster, and the defeat poster.

 ## Resources
 - MiniLibx